linuxkit/linuxkit/docs/packages.md

 ARG all_proxy
 ```

-Linuxkit does not judge between lower-cased or upper-cased variants of these options, e.g. `http_proxy` vs `HTTP_PROXY`,
+LinuxKit does not judge between lower-cased or upper-cased variants of these options, e.g. `http_proxy` vs `HTTP_PROXY`,
 as `docker build` does not either.
 It just passes them through "as-is".